 Cardiovascular Disease

-• Inflammatory markers (C-reactive protein, IL-6) are elevated in chronic short sleepers — contributing to arterial plaque development
+• Inflammatory markers (C-reactive protein, IL-6) are elevated in chronic short sleepers, contributing to arterial plaque development

 Metabolic Disease and Obesity

 Weight gain: Studies restricting sleep in controlled conditions show increased caloric intake of 300-400 kcal/day over rested controls, driven by increased appetite and greater consumption of late-night snacking.
 Combined with reduced physical activity (tired people move less), chronic sleep restriction is a direct driver of weight gain.
+Epidemiological data show a clear dose-response relationship: sleep duration below six hours is associated with 30% higher obesity prevalence.

 Immune Suppression

-As detailed in the immune system article, sleep deprivation directly impairs every branch of immunity measured:
+Sleep deprivation directly impairs every branch of immunity measured:

-• NK cell activity: reduced up to 70% after one night of sleep deprivation
+• NK cell activity: reduced up to 70% after one night of sleep deprivation (Irwin et al., 1996)

-• Vaccine antibody responses: halved in sleep-deprived subjects
+• Vaccine antibody responses: halved in sleep-deprived subjects (Spiegel et al., 2002)

-• Cold susceptibility: 4.2 times higher with <6 hours vs. 7+ hours (Prather et al.)
+• Cold susceptibility: 4.2 times higher with fewer than six hours versus seven or more hours (Prather et al., 2015, Sleep)

-• T cell function: impaired by sleep deprivation
+• T cell function: impaired by sleep deprivation through reduced integrin activation (Dimitrov et al., 2019)

-• Inflammatory balance: disrupted toward pro-inflammatory state
+• Inflammatory balance: disrupted toward a pro-inflammatory state

 Alzheimer's Disease Risk